ugoviti/domoticz-scripts/README.md

 Timer script for auto activating izDomoSecuritySystem on given day/time

 #### Features
-  * Holidays mode (when activated this a virtual switch, the Auto timer get disabled)
+  * Holidays mode (when activated this virtual switch, the Auto timer get disabled)